Parsonage Farm, Albury, Hertfordshire

 Lunch tours include talks and displays on life in the 16th and 17th centuries including food, dining and spices, 16th & 17th century furniture, the history of bows and arrows and guns, the medieval garden and herbs with tour, cooking and preserving food.
 The Tudor Christmas Event includes a Tudor feast with music and dance as well as a Tudor wreath making activity.

 Brigitte is an inspirational hostess, whose passion for all things Tudor and 17th century allows visitors to enjoy the most rewarding glimpse into another era.
-Parsonage Farm is a 'must visit' experience.
+Parsonage Farm is a 'must visit' experience ...
+Our hosts could not have been more welcoming, entertaining and knowledgeable.
+There were Tudor treats to enjoy with your Tudor beverages if you fancied something different to tea or coffee, all homemade!
+The history of the pieces in the beautiful home were exquisite.

 Turn off the A120 between Little Hadham and Puckeridge (A10) signposted “ Albury School / Church “.Take the route through Albury End towards the church.
 At the T- junction turn left into Parsonage Lane.
 Parsonage Farm is the last house.